What is Roblox?

 Does it cost anything to join Roblox?

 No, it does not cost anything to join Roblox.
-Users can play Roblox games free of charge, but they can also purchase Robux (our virtual currency on Roblox) to buy in-game upgrades or accessories for their avatar.
+Users can play Roblox games free of charge.
+For a premium experience, users can purchase Robux (our virtual currency on Roblox) to buy in-game upgrades or accessories for their avatar.
 They can also purchase an optional “Builders Club” membership, which provides extra privileges such as access to premium items for cooler avatar customization, no screen advertisements, and being able to manage multiple locations to build on.

 What can I do to keep my child’s account safe?